 Digital Infrared Thermal Imaging, or Thermography, may be new information for you; therefore we have outlined the more frequently asked questions below.
 Should you have any questions that are not addressed here or simply need more information, please call us at (916) 784-9355.

-Breast Thermography is a non-invasive screening procedure that detects and records infrared heat emissions from the breast, which can aid in the early detection of abnormal changes in breast tissue.
+Breast Thermography is a non-invasive screening procedure that detects and records infrared heat emissions from the breast, markers such as increased blood vessel or capillary formation, which can aid in the early detection of abnormal changes in breast tissue.

 The procedure is based on the principle that chemical and blood vessel activity in both pre-cancerous tissue and the area surrounding a developing breast cancer is almost always higher than in the normal breast.
-Since pre-cancerous and cancerous masses are highly metabolic tissues, they need an abundant supply of nutrients to maintain their growth.
-The cells release substances that stimulate the formation of new blood vessels (neoangiogenesis).
+Since pre-cancerous and cancerous masses are highly metabolic tissues, they need an abundant supply of nutrients to maintain their growth, and therefore form new blood vessels (neoangiogenesis).
 This process results in an increase in surface temperatures of the breast.

 Yes.
-Thermography detects changes or abnormalities in physiology that can show up in the future as a tumor, detectable on a mammogram.
+Thermography detects the earliest changes or abnormalities in physiology that can show up in the future as a tumor.

-When used as part of a multi-modal approach (thermography + clinical examination + mammography), 95-98% of early stage breast cancers can be detected. (back to top)
+When used as part of a multi-modal approach (thermography + clinical examination + ultrasound + mammography), 95-98% of early stage breast cancers can be detected. (back to top)

 Thermography can be utilized by all women, all shapes, all sizes and all ages.
 It is not limited by breast density and is ideal for women who have had cosmetic or reconstructive surgery, women with large or small breasts, a history of fibrocystic breast disease, and women with dense breast tissue.(back to top)

 Yes.
-The information provided by a thermography study can contribute useful additional information which ultimately helps your doctor with management decisions.
+The information provided by thermal imaging can contribute useful additional information which ultimately helps your doctor with management decisions.
 It is also important to establish a baseline for future comparison in order to monitor changes and the progress of any treatment. (back to top)

-- Regular breast thermography for women of all ages, starting at age 25;
+- Breast thermography for women of all ages, starting at age 25;

 - Mammography, when appropriate, for women over 50;